 At Stony Brook and at Winthrop, the resident participates in and becomes proficient in running the Anorectal Physiology Laboratory.
 Anorectal ultrasound, anorectal manometry, and pudendal nerve latency studies are performed.

 Concerning research opportunities, resident are encouraged to be involved in clinical research as well as required to write a paper for submission to the annual meeting of the American Society of Colon and Rectal Surgeons or other regional or nation meeting.
 Several studies, which have been approved by Stony Brook's Institutional Review Board, are in progress.
 The resident is expected to participate in all aspects of these trials.

 Ample time is allotted for reading and for library research.
 A large medical library is present on both campuses (see Stony Brook's library; see Winthrop's library), along with extensive electronic access.
 Furthermore, Dr. Corman's personal library, comprising both contemporary and historical texts, is conveniently available for further literature pursuits.

 The resident is expected to be available for call, but not in-house.
 There is always a senior level general surgery resident in the hospital.

-The resident receives one-month vacation per year, in accordance with the GME requirements of both institutions, and are entitled to salary and benefits at the PGY-6 level ($73,053, as of July 1, 2010).
+The resident receives one-month vacation per year, in accordance with the GME requirements of both institutions, and are entitled to salary and benefits at the PGY-6 level ($77,490, effective July 1, 2014; $78,929, effective July 1, 2015).
 No housing is provided.
 The resident will be sent to the national meeting of the American Society of Colon and Rectal Surgeons as a guest of the Division of Colon and Rectal Surgery.
 In addition, the residents are allowed one week for an approved educational experience involving either attendance at another meeting or to visit other centers of colon and rectal surgery.

-If you have any questions regarding our training program, please do not hesitate to contact Dr. Smithy at 631-444-3431.
+If you have any questions regarding our training program, please do not hesitate to contact Dr. Denoya at 631-444-3431.